ROS 2

 The ROS 2 folder is split into several packages.
 Each package is briefly described below.

-The BPL passthrough is the core package that facilitates communication to Reach
+The RS passthrough is the core package that facilitates communication to Reach

 Robotics products.
 This passthrough converts ROS 2 messages into Serial or UDP